 Privacy Policy

-Mirror is built on three main data objects: decisions, reasoning, and outcomes.
-The more honestly you use Mirror, the more powerful it becomes.
+Mirror is built on projects and user-entered decision records: issues, decisions, reasoning, expectations, outcomes, and learnings.
+Reflections are generated by Mirror from those records.
+The more honestly you're able to use Mirror, the more powerful it becomes.
+Privacy is critical to its success.
 This policy explains what Mirror stores, what it does not store in readable form, and when your content leaves your device.

 Mirror is operated by MQ, LLC, a California limited liability company.